 How many hours do I need?

-Most of my brides book a year in advance and it is really difficult to determine the number of hours you will need when you first book.
-I recommend booking the minimum (6 hours), then we can add hours if needed and determine my start/end times closer to the wedding date.
+It is really difficult to determine the number of hours you will need when you first book.
+I recommend booking the minimum (6 hours), then we can always add hours if needed and determine my start/end times closer to the wedding date.

 Do I need a second photographer for our wedding?

 I recommend a second photographer for the ceremony and you may want a second photographer if the two of you are getting ready in different locations.
 Also, depending on your timeline you may need a second photographer if you want images of the reception area completely set up without guests in the images.

 We love your work, but you are out of our budget.